The Crusonia Syndicate

 In 1944, economist Frank Knight introduced a thought experiment called the Crusonia Plant—a mythical organism that grows without depreciation, reproducing itself in a self-sustaining cycle of capital accumulation.
 Unlike normal capital, which requires constant maintenance and eventually degrades, the Crusonia Plant compounds indefinitely.
 Each unit of growth creates the conditions for more growth.

-The name also honors Robinson Crusoe—not the castaway of popular imagination, but the systems thinker who built prosperity from first principles.
+The name also honors Robinson Crusoe—not the castaway of popular imagination, but the first test bed for roundabout investment.
 Crusoe didn't optimize the ship's wreckage.
-He didn't try to recreate English society with insufficient resources.
-He observed natural law, adapted to local conditions, accumulated knowledge, and built what worked from the ground up.
-His prosperity came from designing systems that reinforced each other: shelter, food production, tool-making, and defense—each making the others more effective.
+He observed natural law, adapted to local conditions, and built systems that reinforced each other.
+His prosperity came from sacrificing immediate consumption to build instruments of disproportionate future return.

 The Principles That Guide Us